 4.3 Consulting and paid reports

 Remember when I said that you should create a forum in a niche that you know and you’re passionate about.
 Well, monetization is one of the reasons.
-When you administrate a forum your member knows that you’re very knowledgeable about the matter and they can pay you for this knowledge.
+When you administrate a forum your member knows that you’re very knowledgeable about the matter and they can pay you for this knowledge (this tool might help you create it).
 Set up a page with your services.
 You may check ours.

 You can offer paid consultations or sell reports.
 If you’re in SEO business you may do SEO consulting or if you started a forum on web-design they may hire you to design their website.
 The bottom line is that your knowledge grows with your community and you have an open market at your fingertips.
 Simply email your members and let them know your services.